shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-04-transfer.md

 It’s time to submit your first transactions.
 In this challenge, we will connect to a Celo node hosted by DataHub and we will transfer our testnet token.
-As you remember from previous step, we funded our account on the `Alfajores` testnet with 5CELO and 10cUSD.
-Now let’s try to transfer some **CELO** token to another test account.
+As you remember from previous step, we funded our account on the `Alfajores` testnet with 5 **CELO** and 10 **cUSD**.
+Now let’s try to transfer some **CELO** tokens to another testnet account.

 ----------------------------------

 # The challenge

 {% hint style="warning" %}
 In `pages/api/celo/transfer.ts`, complete the code of the **transfer** function.
-Celo has a number of core Smart Contracts that are deployed to the network.
-In this challenge. we'll use GoldToken contract wrappers, which have the transfer and send function allowing us to build a transfer transaction.
+Celo has a number of core smart contracts that are deployed to the network.
+In this challenge, we'll use the GoldToken contract wrappers, which have a `transfer` and a `send` function allowing us to build a transfer transaction.
 {% endhint %}

 **Take a few minutes to figure this out.**